omachota/Referee/README.md

 # Referee
-App for Atletika Stará Boleslav, z.s.

-Možnost tisku výplatních listin jak rozhodčích, tak i technické čety
+This application is developed for Atletika Stará Boleslav.
+Its purpose is to print payrolls for referees and technical crew.